 The following sections are the opinion of the author.

-I’d like to say upfront—in case this post seems like I’m insinuating anything negative about police officers—we are only discussing officers who have ALREADY been suggested for termination by the police chief due to misconduct.
-I’m not witch hunting here.
-Cops are important, and I am very grateful for those who choose to serve.
+I’d like to say upfront—in case this post seems like I’m insinuating something negative about all police officers—we are only discussing officers who have ALREADY been suggested for termination by the police chief due to misconduct.

 Pros of Measure C